igli-cpu/STEMBOOST/README.md

 - **MVC** -- Models define domain objects, controllers contain business logic, views handle the Tkinter GUI, and services/repositories manage persistence.
 - **Factory** -- `UserFactory` constructs the correct `User` subclass (`Educator`, `Mentor`, or `Learner`) from a role string or database row.
-- **Singleton** -- `TTSFacade` ensures a single pyttsx3 engine instance is shared across the application.
+- **Singleton** -- `TTSFacade` ensures a single piper-tts engine instance is shared across the application.
 - **Observer** -- `ProgressSubject`/`ProgressObserver` notifies the learner view when course completion status changes.
 - **Facade** -- `DataService` provides a single entry point to the data layer, delegating to individual repository classes.
 - **Repository** -- Each database table has a dedicated repository class responsible for its SQL operations.

 ## Prerequisites

-- Python 3.10 or later
+- Python 3.12 or later
-- pyttsx3 (and its system dependencies for TTS playback)
+- piper-tts (and its system dependencies for TTS playback)
 - Tkinter (included with standard Python installations on most platforms)

 ## Installation